Google business reviews and reviews in general matter more than ever before.

 Because Google reviews for your business (or lack thereof) are already having a meaningful impact on your business and your competitors.

-In this article, I will break down 7 data-backed reasons to ramp up your review marketing this year (especially for Google).
+In this article, I will break down 7 data-backed reasons to ramp up your review and reputation marketing this year (especially for Google).

 Each is backed by a key statistic from the study (or two) and the reasoning behind it.